 "There are many limitations about scientific research methods, especially when it comes to the cultural issues that are derived from science itself," he explained.
 "So I started to find other possibilities to explore medicine and technology."

-Ku is continuing to explore the theme of traditional Chinese medicine with his next project called Tarot of Pulse, that "aims to create a pseudoscientific fortune-telling system by combining the concepts of the blood pressure meter from Western medicine, feeling and visualizing the pulse in traditional Chinese medicine and Tarot
+Ku is continuing to explore the theme of traditional Chinese medicine with his next project called Tarot of Pulse, that "aims to create a pseudoscientific fortune-telling system by combining the concepts of the blood pressure metre from Western medicine, feeling and visualizing the pulse in traditional Chinese medicine and Tarot

 fortunetelling", as part of an artist-in-residence program at Waag in Amsterdam.